Manuel Frederick

-Manuel Frederick (born 20 October 1947) is an Indian field hockey player who played as goalkeeper from Kannur district in Kerala.
+Manuel Frederick (20 October 1947 – 31 October 2025) was an Indian field hockey player who played as goalkeeper from Kannur district in Kerala.
 He won a bronze medal at the 1972 Summer Olympics in Munich.
-He is the 1st Keralite to win an Olympic medal.
-The second Keralite to win an Olympic medal is P. R. Sreejesh who won a Bronze on 5th Aug 2021 in Tokyo Olympics.
+He was the first Keralite to win an Olympic medal.
+The second Keralite to win an Olympic medal is P. R. Sreejesh who won a bronze on 5th August 2021 in Tokyo Olympics.
 Both medals for Kerala have come via the goalkeepers of the National Hockey Team.

+Manuel Frederick was born on 20 October 1947; at Burnasserry in Kannur district of Kerala state to Joseph and Sara.
+Before starting to play hockey, he played football for B.M.P U.P.
+School in Kannur.

 In 2019, he was awarded Dhyan Chand Award for Lifetime Achievement in Sports and Games by Ministry of Youth Affairs and Sports.

-Biography

-Manuel Frederick was born on 1947 October 20, at Burnasserry in Kannur district of Kerala state to Joseph and Sara.
-Before started playing hockey, he used to play football for B.M.P U.P School in Kannur.
+Frederick died on 31 October 2025 at the age of 78.